ALCOHOL WITHDRAWAL PROTOCOL

 The Ridge is a physician managed facility with a staff of addictionologists and treatment experts.
 Click here to learn more about us.

 It’s important to be aware that withdrawal from continued, high amounts of alcohol should be managed by a physician.
 However, there are situations where one might be forced to withdraw from alcohol without that kind of preparation.

 If an alcoholic suffers a serious accident and is taken to the hospital, they will be unable to drink while being treated, forcing them to undergo withdrawal.
 We’ve heard stories of people detoxing from alcohol while in the hospital, with the doctors treating them not familiar enough with addiction to realize what’s happening to their patients.
 Some doctors who are ignorant of what addiction is or how harmful withdrawal can be will not treat the withdrawal process in a misguided attempt to punish the addict and teach them a lesson about the consequences of their actions.
 While this isn’t sure to happen—there are thousands of great doctors who can provide effective, proper treatment—it’s worth knowing there’s a possibility.

-The best way to be sure that alcoholic’s withdrawal process is safely managed according to proper alcohol withdrawal protocol is to get them into a treatment center.
+The best way to be sure that an alcoholic’s withdrawal process is safely managed according to proper alcohol withdrawal protocol is to get them into a treatment center.
 The Ridge’s staff physicians can safely oversee alcohol withdrawal, both at The Ridge and at local Cincinnati hospitals.
-Our 30 day treatment program will give alcoholics the tools they need to get into recovery and maintain long-term health, happiness, and sobriety.
+Our 30-day treatment program will give alcoholics the tools they need to get into recovery and maintain long-term health, happiness, and sobriety.